 Hello everyone!
 In a recent post, we highlighted that there can be several good reasons to have a credit card, even if we don’t think racking up debt on them is a good thing.
-Today we’re looking at Rewards Credit Cards as one of the means you can get something good from your card.
+Today we’re looking at Rewards Credit Cards as one of the means by which you can get something good from your card.

 The great thing about these is that you spend on the card and get something in return for that spending.
 If you’re paying it off in full each month (as you should with these) that’s absolutely fantastic, as you’re literally getting given some extra for money you’re spending anyhow.